The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Abstract

 \section{Abstract}

-A new iterative method for solving large-scale symmetric nonlinear eigenvalue problems is presented.
+A new iterative method for solving large scale symmetric nonlinear eigenvalue problems is presented.
 We firstly derive an infinite dimensional symmetric linearization of the nonlinear eigenvalue problem, then we apply the indefinite Lanczos method to this specific linearization, resulting in a short-term recurrence.
-We show how, under a specific assumption on the starting vector, this method can be carried out in finite arithmetic and how exploiting the problem structure leads to improvements in terms of computation time.
+We show how, under specific assumption on the starting vector, this method can be carried out in finite arithmetic and how the exploitation of the problem structure leads to improvements in terms of computation time.
+The eigenpair approximations are extracted with the nonlinear Rayleigh–Ritz procedure combined with a specific choice of the projection space.
+We illustrate how this extraction technique resolves the instability issues that may occur due to the loss of orthogonality in many standard Lanczos-type methods.

 \keywords{nonlinear eigenvalue problem \and symmetric \and Lanczos} \subclass{35P30 \and 65H17 \and 65F60 \and 15A18 \and 65F15}